tmsvg/pear-tree/README.md

 Pear Tree
 ===========
-A simple, powerful, Vim auto-pair plugin.
+A simple, powerful Vim auto-pair plugin.

 Purpose
 -------
-At the start, **Pear Tree** was created to be an easily configurable auto-pairing plugin that wouldn't break undo or dot-repeat.
-Later on, I found a pretty nifty way to allow for pairing strings longer than a single character and even strings containing wildcard rules.
+**Pear Tree** was originally intended to simply be an easily configurable auto-pairing plugin that wouldn't break undo or dot-repeat.
+Later on, I found a pretty nifty way to allow for the pairing of strings longer than a single character and even strings containing wildcard rules.

 Installation
 ------------